 Trump’s comments and the conversation it sparked about sexual assault and rape culture align with a variety of local and national initiatives about the issue.

-The program even made a featuring Vice President Joe Biden and actor Adam DeVine, in which the two go undercover at a college party to share their message about sexual assault and ask everyone to “take the pledge.”
+The program even made a video featuring Vice President Joe Biden and actor Adam DeVine, in which the two go undercover at a college party to share their message about sexual assault and ask everyone to “take the pledge.”

-In response to the Trump video, Biden out: “The words are demeaning.
+In response to the Trump video, Biden tweeted out: “The words are demeaning.
 Such behavior is an abuse of power.
 It’s not lewd.
 It’s sexual assault. –Joe”

 The effort on campus to reduce campus sexual assault and rape culture can be seen by the variation of groups on campus that deal with these issues, including Vagina Monologues, Penn V-Day, PAVE, MARS and many others.